Implicit State Estimation via Video Replanning: Approach

+This refinement progressively adjusts the retrieved embedding toward the true environment dynamics, providing a more faithful basis for planning. \ICLRRevision{ While our full pipeline involves both retrieval and refinement processes, the refinement procedure can operate without initializing from a retrieved state embedding.
+In this case, we initialize $e^{(0)}$ by sampling from a multivariate Gaussian prior with per-dimension mean and variance estimated from all stored canonical embeddings:

+We report the performance of this \emph{refine-from-scratch} setting in the main experiments as a baseline.}

-\paragraph{Video plan generation.} Once a state embedding is obtained, the \emph{Video Plan Generator} uses it to predict a sequence of plausible futures conditioned on the current observation.
-We adopt a diffusion-based planner following AVDC~\cite{ko2024learning}, but replace language-based conditioning with state embeddings.
+\paragraph{Video plan generation.} Once a state embedding is obtained \ICLRRevision{and converted into a canonical embedding}, the \emph{Video Plan Generator} uses it to predict a sequence of plausible futures conditioned on the current observation.
+We adopt a diffusion-based planner following AVDC~\cite{ko2024learning}, but replace language-based conditioning with canonical embeddings.
 Specifically, the embedding is projected into the token space of CLIP-Text and appended as an additional conditioning token to the 3D U-Net backbone.
 The generator is trained end-to-end with a denoising diffusion objective, which encourages realistic rollouts under the hypothesized environment.
-In practice, we generate $M{=}7$ future frames at $128{\times}128$ resolution and concatenate them with the initial observation to form an 8-frame video plan.
-These plans capture not only the high-level task intent but also environment-specific details encoded in the embedding, making them a suitable substrate for downstream rejection and action execution.
+In practice, we generate $M{=}7$ future frames at $128{\times}128$ resolution and concatenate them with the initial observation to form an 8-frame video plan. \ICLRRevision{These plans are then used to guide the action module throughout the next episode.} The plans capture not only the high-level task intent but also environment-specific details encoded in the embedding, making them a suitable substrate for downstream rejection and action execution.